vpp-dev/vpp-release-notes/README.md

 ## Release Highlights

-These are the *DRAFT* release notes for the upcoming VPP 24.06 release, generated as on Sun Feb 25 01:59:13 UTC 2024.
+These are the *DRAFT* release notes for the upcoming VPP 24.06 release, generated as on Mon Feb 26 01:58:49 UTC 2024.

 HIGHLIGHTS-PLACEHOLDER